 WORK ENVIRONMENT: The work environment characteristics described here are representative of those an employee encounters while performing the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform essential functions.
 The noise level in the work environment is usually moderate.

 Our Credit Union is an Equal Opportunity Employer

 Job Type: Full-time

 Our hands-on financial services executive recruiters have experience working with both banks and credit unions.
-Clients are typically have assets between $1 to $15 billion.
+Clients typically have assets over a billion.